Arizona

 • Launched 2011

-Arizona’s Empowerment Scholarship Accounts (ESA) program allows parents to opt their children out of public district or charter schools and receive a portion of their public funding deposited into an account for defined, but multiple, uses, including private school tuition, online education, education therapies, private tutoring or future educational expenses.
-This was the nation’s first ESA program.
-Learn more about how the program works on this page, including eligibility, funding, regulations and more.
+Arizona’s Empowerment Scholarship Accounts (ESA) program allows families to use a portion of their public funding deposited into an account with defined, but multiple uses, including private school tuition, online education, private tutoring, or future educational expenses.

 We do not administer this program.